Science shouldn't require a PhD to understand.

 I'm a science communicator with a background in biochemistry and an MSc in Science & Health Communication.
 I created Simpli Science Gals to make scientific research, health news, and complex concepts more accessible to everyone.

-Learn more about me, the contributors to this page, and simpli sci gals mission in our About Us section!
+Learn more about me, the contributors to this page, and Simpli Sci Gals mission in our About Us section!

 Sign up to our Newsletter!